jremes-foss/BeeCTF/CONTRIBUTING.md

 ### Code Style
 BeeCTF follows [PSR-1](https://www.php-fig.org/psr/psr-1/) code standard, and [PSR-4](https://www.php-fig.org/psr/psr-4/) autoloading standard.
 All code in BeeCTF must follow these standards.
 Before submitting your patch, please make sure these standards are being fulfilled.

+### Dependencies
+Since the idea is to create as light-weight application as possible, adding excessive dependencies (especially [npm](https://www.npmjs.com/) dependencies) should be avoided.